symfony-doge/kit/README.md

 # Symfony Doge's Kit

-This container-based kit used in the [veslo](https://github.com/symfony-doge/veslo) project and contains the following GUI tools for managing data & processes of your web application:
+This container-based kit used in the [veslo](https://github.com/symfony-doge/veslo) project contains the following GUI tools for managing data & processes of your web application:

 - pgAdmin (https://www.pgadmin.org/) for [postgres](https://hub.docker.com/_/postgres).